 On the emotional or heart level, generosity is about giving others my attention, love and compassion.

-Posted September 4th, 2015 by & filed under Top News, SWC Blog, Featured.
+Posted September 4th, 2015 by & filed under Consciousness & Mindfulness, SWC Blog.

 Let’s talk about how receiving feedback is related to states of mind—both your state of mind and the state of mind of the person delivering the feedback.